Kaufman Astoria Studios: Notable productions

 Motion pictures filmed there include the musicals Hair and The Wiz, and the films Goodfellas, The Money Pit, and Carlito's Way.
 In 1984, The Jacksons' music video "Torture" was filmed there as well.
 Many sequences, especially the 'visitation' sequence in 2002 TV mini series Angels in America, were also shot there.
 A 2009 remake, The Taking of Pelham 1 2 3, also used the studios.
 In 2011, the remake of Arthur filmed a few scenes there.
+Other notable films that have used the studio include The Devil Wears Prada and its sequel, Scent of a Woman, Glengarry Glen Ross, Birdman, All That Jazz, We Own the Night, Ishtar, The Age of Innocence, The Pink Panther, Presumed Innocent, The Bourne Ultimatum, Going in Style, Men In Black 3, and many films by Sidney Lumet and Woody Allen, whose film Shadows and Fog included a 26000 sqft set at the studio, one of the biggest in New York at the time.

-Television shows filmed at the studio include Sesame Street, Succession, Orange Is The New Black, Onion News Network, Johnny and the Sprites, Bear in the Big Blue House, Between the Lions, The Wubbulous World of Dr. Seuss, Oobi, Where in the World Is Carmen Sandiego, and its successor Where in Time is Carmen Sandiego?
+Television shows filmed at the studio include Sesame Street, Succession, Orange Is The New Black, Onion News Network, Johnny and the Sprites, Bear in the Big Blue House, Nurse Jackie, Between the Lions, The Wubbulous World of Dr. Seuss, The OA, Your Friends & Neighbors, Oobi, Where in the World Is Carmen Sandiego, and its successor Where in Time is Carmen Sandiego?
 Other projects recorded at the studios have included Judge Judy, Power of 10, The Cosby Show, Cosby, The Days and Nights of Molly Dodd, Swans Crossing, Law & Order, Million Dollar Password, the 2009 pilot of The $1,000,000 Pyramid, Video Power, Spin City, Generation Gap and Mariah Carey's MTV Unplugged.
 WFAN, a local sports radio station owned by Audacy, was formerly based at the studio before moving to lower Manhattan in the fall of 2009.